Bartapapa/legend/docs/pages/base-rules.md

 <details markdown="1">
 <summary><b>Leveling up</b></summary>
 When you level up, you do the following:
 *  <b>Increase your Hit Protection</b>.
 You gain a new Hit die, which is a d6.
 Roll all of your Hit die - if the sum is greater than your previous HP, this becomes your new HP.
 If it's less, then you increase your HP by 1.
+You cannot have more than 30 Max HP.
 *  <b>Increase your Attributes</b>.
 Roll one save for each of your attributes - if you <i>Fail</i>, you increase that attribute's Bonus and Defense by 1.
 You can only increase a bonus and defense to 10 and 20 respectively.

 <b>From level 5 onwards</b>, you only need 5000 additional adventure points before leveling up again.
 However, you don't gain any more Grit or Hit dice.
 You can choose to do <b>one</b> of the following:
 *  <b>Increase your Hit Protection</b>.
 You gain +1 HP.
+You cannot have more than 30 Max HP.
 *  <b>Increase an Attribute</b>.
 Choose <b>one</b> attribute, and roll a save.
 If you <i>Fail</i>, you increase that attribute's Bonus and Defense by 1.
 You can only increase a bonus and defense to 10 and 20 respectively.

 </details>